erizov/Professor/semester_4/lecture_15_testing_patterns/tdd/README.md

 ### Comprehension

 1. Can you explain how Tdd works in your own words?
-2. What is the key insight or technique that makes Tdd efficient?
+2. What is the key insight or algorithm that makes Tdd efficient?

 ### Analysis